 The sexual abuse or exploitation of a child under 14 years of age carries a life prison sentence.
 Eligibility for parole will only be permissible after fifteen years have been served.

-If substantial bodily or mental harm does not result to the child, the possible punishments are as follows.
+If substantial bodily or mental harm does not result in harm to the child, the possible punishments are as follows.

 - No prior child abuse conviction - imprisonment in the state prison for a minimum term of no less than 1 year and a maximum term of no more than 6 years; or